seeker71/Living-Resonance-Codex/docs/root_living_codex_specification.md

 The Living Codex integrates **all 12 water states** as fundamental metaphors for consciousness, knowledge, and system behavior:

+**IMPLEMENTATION STATUS: ✅ FULLY IMPLEMENTED**
+- All 12 water states are defined in the ontology system
+- Water state metaphors are integrated throughout the system
+- Consciousness levels and quantum states are mapped to water states

 #### **Water State Consciousness Mapping**

 | Water State (key) | Consciousness Mode | System Behavior | Frequency (key) | Chakra (key) |